oracle/node-oracledb/doc/src/user_guide/introduction.rst

 The `node-oracledb <https://www.npmjs.com/package/oracledb>`__ add-on for Node.js powers high performance Oracle Database applications.
 You can use node-oracledb in your Node.js TypeScript or JavaScript code.
-This lets you easily write complex applications, or build sopisticated web services using
+This lets you easily write complex applications, or build sophisticated web services using
 `REST <https://blogs.oracle.com/oraclemagazine/post/build-rest-apis-for-nodejs-part-1>`__
 or